 Assistance and co-operation in the research project „Healthcare quality assessment in Austria: Discourses and performances“

 Position 3: Research and teaching assistant in the management accounting group

 Assistance and co-operation in research and teaching in the management accounting group

-This research essay is authored by Isabella Winkler, student in the master program Business Education at Universität Innsbruck and participant in the 2017 edition of the course “Open Organizations and Organizing Openness“.
+This research essay is authored by Melissa Köhler, student in the master program Organization Studies at University of Innsbruck.

 Globalization and digitalization are keywords which characterize today’s society.
 The process of digitalization and dissemination of data has already found its way into education.
 It is one of the biggest concerns when talking about modernizations in educational systems (Dobusch & Heimstädt, 2016).
 One primary goal of recent education is to make knowledge accessible anywhere, anytime and for anyone.
 As a result education becomes egalitarian and contributes to the public’s welfare.
 In his educational ideal Humboldt already registered that it is the state’s duty to make knowledge available for everyone even for the poorest (Gaisbauer, Kaperer, Koch & Sedmak, 2013).
 Going one step further beyond open access for everybody the UNESCO has come up with the conception of Open Educational Resources (OER).
 “OER are teaching, learning, and research resources that reside in the public domain or have been released under an intellectual property license that permits their free use or re-purposing by others.”
 (Atkins, Brown & Hammond, 2007, p.
 4).